deepakhj/cadent/README.md

     localhost:6061/echo-example/stats

-It will also emit it's owns stats to statsd as well using a buffered internal statsd client (https://gitlab.mfpaws.com/goutil/statsd).
+It will also emit it's owns stats to statsd as well using a buffered internal statsd client.

 #### Handy "what are the URL" reference (because i always forget myself)